rkolosovs/phoenix-tool-client/README.md

 ## CONTRIBUTION POLICY

+This project is run for the benefit of the Erkenfara community and with its specific technical and functional requirements in mind.
+Please refrain from issuing pull requests to this project if you are not part of it.
+Just fork the project and develop it independantly of this project (as permitted by the license) if you find some worth while in this repository and wish to contribute.
+And feel free to give me a note if you build something cool based on this.

+**For the Erkenfara community:**
 Do not commit build artifacts:
 * In case you build the application by hand instead of using docker (which you shouldn't do):
     * Do not commit .js files transpiled from .ts files (include any new folder into .gitignore).